pyeventsourcing/eventsourcing/docs/topics/support.rst

 Support options
 ===============

-It has taken a lot of time and effort to create this library.
+It has taken quite a lot of time and effort to create this library.
-Similarly, it will take time and effort to understand and acquire the skills to create well-designed event-sourced applications.
+Similarly, it will take some time and effort to understand and acquire the skills to create well-designed event-sourced applications.

-Training workshops and development services are available to support your professional use of this library.
-Community support is also available.
+Professional training workshops and development services are available.

-Please consider supporting the ongoing development and maintenance of this library by making a regular donation.
+Friendly community support is also available on the Slack_ channel.
+Please support the continuing development and maintenance of this library by `starring the project on GitHub <https://github.com/johnbywater/eventsourcing>`_ and by making a regular donation.

 Professional support
 ====================